-“The apostles gathered around Jesus and reported to him all they had done and taught.”
+“The apostles returned to Jesus and told him all that they had done and taught.”

-You couldn’t find a more intensely amazed group of disciples on the green hills of Israel.
+You couldn’t find a more amazed group of disciples on the green hills of Galilee.
 Coming from the four points of a compass they gathered at the predetermined time around Jesus.
-They excitedly told Him of wonders and miracles beyond, but He was their center.
-He was holding His sheep close to His heart, and they responded to Him.
+They excitedly told Him of wonders and miracles beyond.

-I believe that the Lord desires that we first activate, and then implement verse 30.
-That we come to Him and share the details of our day.
-The things we did–in His name, and in His heart.
-We should tell Him all that we did, how we endured temptations (or didn’t).
-Our thinking and our acts of mercy, the Kingdom’s blazing success or it’s perceived failure.
+I believe that the Lord desires that we come to Him and share the details of our day.
+The things that happened–in His name, and in our heart.
+We should tell Him all that we did, how we endured temptations or failed.

-Jesus will not condemn or judge you–that is a given.
-But as we tell Him about these things, He can transform them so good will come from them.
+Jesus will not condemn or judge you for any sins or mistakes–that is a given.
+But as we tell Him about these things, He can transform these things so good will come from them.
 Difficulties encountered also are to be communicated.
-He is fully absorbed with our sharing, He devotes Himself to you during these times.
-He even understands when we come back carrying nothing.
+He is fully absorbed with our sharing, and He devotes Himself to you during these times.
+I believe that He even understands when we come back carrying nothing.

-But let us tell Him all.
-This inventory or diary should be the bulk of our evening prayer.
-It needs you to be honest, and completely forthright.
-Sharing the days failures and successes, Jesus is wonderfully attentive; as we share and release things to Him (and in His name), we become more like Him.
-And that can’t be all bad.
+This “inventory” needs you to be honest, and completely forthright.
+Jesus is wonderfully attentive; as we share and release things to Him (and in His name), we become more like Him.

 To be a witness is our calling.
 We probably won’t ever get it right.
 But we must remember that His treasure is in clay pots.